meshcloud/collie-hub/compliance/cfmm/cost-management/monthly-cloud-project-billing-report.md

 ---
 name: Monthly Cloud Project Billing Report
 summary: >-
-  Project owners can view a monthly billing report listing all incurred charges aggregated across all cloud platforms and services used in a project.
+  Application teams can view a monthly billing report listing all incurred charges aggregated across all cloud platforms and cloud services making up their application.

 ---

 # Monthly Cloud Project Billing Report

-Project owners can view a monthly billing report listing all incurred charges aggregated across all cloud platforms and services used in a project.
+Application teams can view a monthly billing report listing all incurred charges aggregated across all cloud platforms and cloud services making up their application.

-Learn more about the [Monthly Cloud Project Billing Report Building Block](https://cloudfoundation.meshcloud.io/maturity-model/cost-management/monthly-cloud-project-billing-report.html) on the Cloud Foundation website.
+Learn more about the [Monthly Cloud Project Billing Report Building Block](https://cloudfoundation.org/maturity-model/cost-management/monthly-cloud-project-billing-report.html) on the Cloud Foundation website.